-Sitefinity releases new versions, major or minor, every quarter.
-Newer versions can include hotfixes, bug fixes or new features.
-To take advantage of new versions, an upgrade is usually required.
-There’s a misconception that an upgrade simply entails uploading the new Sitefinity license, but that is not the case.
-Upgrading involves updating the newer versions of the Sitefinity libraries, configurations, and database as well.
-Following a specific process makes the upgrade more predictable and successful.
+Progress releases new versions of Sitefinity CMS a few times a year.
+Newer versions could be hotfixes, bug fixes, new features, and/or security improvements.
+To take advantages of new versions, an upgrade is usually required.
+There are misconceptions that an upgrade is just uploading the new Sitefinity license, but that is not the case.
+Upgrading involves updating the newer versions of the Sitefinity libraries, configurations, and database.
+Following a specific process helps the upgrade to be more predictable and successful.
+Sitefinity provides extensive documentation on Upgrade procedures and also Knowledgebase articles describing troubleshooting techniques for many upgrade problems.

 Preparing for an upgrade: